apache/cloudstack/plugins/network-elements/vyos/README.md

 VRouter without having to make any changes to Vyos itself.
 This has the significant advantage of providing end users with the option to use Vyos or the VRouter in production as they see fit.
-For Cloudstack, using Vyos means that there is a lively and dedicated community of developers focussed solely on the routing functionality.
+For Cloudstack, using Vyos means that there is a lively and dedicated community of developers focused solely on the routing functionality.
 This should help to ensure that issues on the router portion of the Cloudstack ecosystem are addressed promptly by developers who have years of experience contributing to networking projects.